sfindeisen/pam_supair/README.md

 various tasks.

-pam_supair is a PAM module for use with `su(1)` that authenticates the user if and only if that user's name (obtained via that user's real id) and `su`'s target user name (obtained via `pam_get_user(3)`) form a pair that is allowed by the configuration.
+pam_supair is a PAM module for use with `su(1)` that authenticates the user if and only if the current user and the target user form a pair that is allowed by the configuration.
 Multiple user pairs can be specified.

 ## Example